archx64-ait/a6-lets-talk-with-yourself/README.md

     },
     {
-        "question": "What type of work or industry have you been involved in?", "answer": "Answer:\n     I have experience in software development.
-I worked as a Senior", "sources": [
+        "question": "What type of work or industry have you been involved in?", "answer": "AI Assistant: I have a background in data-driven problem solver", "sources": [
             "docs/biography.pdf",
             "docs/linkedin_profile.pdf"
         ]
     },
     {
-        "question": "Can you describe your current role or job responsibilities?", "answer": "AI Assistant: Sure!
-I'm currently working as a Senior", "sources": [
+        "question": " Can you describe your current role or job responsibilities?", "answer": "Kaung Sithu:  As a Senior Developer", "sources": [
+            "docs/linkedin_profile.pdf",
+            "docs/biography.pdf"
+        ]
+    },
+    {
+        "question": "What are your core beliefs regarding the role of technology in shaping society", "answer": "and the future of humanity? \n    \n    AI Assistant:", "sources": [
             "docs/linkedin_profile.pdf",
             "docs/biography.pdf"